in28minutes/in28minutes.com/flashcard-java-1-introduction.md

   - title: JRE
     description: JRE = JVM + Libraries + Other Components
     Java Runtime Environment, or JRE, is needed to Run Java Programs
-    \- JVM runs your program bytecode
+    - JVM runs your program bytecode
-    \- Libraries are built-in Java utilities that can be used within any program you create.
+    - Libraries are built-in Java utilities that can be used within any program you create.
-    \- System.out.println() was a method in java.lang, one such utility.
-Other Components include tools for debugging and code profiling (for memory        management and performance)
+    - System.out.println was a method in java.lang, one such utility.
+Other Components include tools for debugging and code profiling
   - title: JDK
     description: JDK = JRE + Compilers + Debuggers
     - JDK refers to the Java Development Kit.
 It's an acronym for the bundle needed to compile (with the compiler) and run (with the JRE bundle) your Java program.